ipfs/ipfs-docs/docs/concepts/bitswap.md

 #### Decision Engine

 The decision engine processes incoming messages that contain a wantlist.
-It checks the CID for each block in the wantlist against the local blockstore and creates a task in the peer request queue for each block it finds.
+It checks the CID for each block in the wantlist against the local block-store and creates a task in the peer request queue for each block it finds.
 Task workers pull the tasks off the queue, retrieve the block requested, and send it off.

 The decision engine makes use of a ledger as a record of the aggregate data exchanged between two peers.
 An IPFS node maintains one ledger for each connected peer.